 Dependent Care Reimbursement Accounts

 Carnegie Mellon offers a Dependent Care Reimbursement Account (DCRA) to help you lower your dependent care expenses by paying with tax-free money.
 With the DCRA, you put aside money from your pay on a pre-tax basis to cover anticipated dependent daycare expenses while you work or attend school.
-Contributing to a DCRA can save you up to 25% on the money you set aside, depending on your federal tax rate.

-NOTE: This account does not pay for medical expenses incurred by your dependents.
+This account does not pay for medical expenses incurred by your dependents.
 Use the Health Care Flexible Spending Account to cover those expenses.

 - You must be full-time benefits eligible (37.5 scheduled hours per week) to opt in to the DCRA.
 Members of the Campus Police Association must be scheduled to work 40 hours per week to be eligible.